ilSommo/spotify-audio-features/report.md

 Next, a pgmpy `BayesianModel` is created specifying all the causal links shown in the network and it is then fit to the dataframe data using the `BayesianModel.fit` function.

-### Markov blankets

-An important property of Bayesian networks is that "a node is conditionally independent of all other nodes in the network, given its parents, children, and children’s parents" [4].
-This group of variable is known as Markov blanket and can be computed through the `BayesianModel.get_markov_blanket` function: as an example, the Danceability Markov blanket returns the list `['ArtistScore', 'Energy', 'Chart', 'Speechiness', 'Valence', 'Loudness']`, whose correctness can be shown by looking at the network.

 ### Conditional probability distributions

 A conditional proability is given by the probability of a certin event given some prior knowledge.
 For example, one could ask the probability distribution of the Danceability variable, given that Speechiness is equal to 1, written as P(Danceability|Speechiness=1).
 Using the pgmpy package, CPDs can be calculated using the `BayesianModel.get_cpds` function: as an example, the Danceability CPD is shown.